User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Methods

 \subsection{Data Analysis}

-To understand users' perceptions of the privacy and utility of LLMs' responses, we first examined participants' survey answers collectively without considering individual scenarios.
-We aggregated participants' choices by question and we share our findings in~\cref{subsubsec:results:users-perceptions-all-scenarios}.
-Since at least five participants evaluated each scenario, we treat the participants as different coders and compute ordinal Krippendorff's correlation coefficient ($\alpha$)~\cite{krippendorff_computing_2011,castro-2017-fast-krippendorff} to assess the level of agreement between participants.
-We share our findings on scenario-level agreement between participants in~\cref{subsubsec:results:users-disagreements}.
-In the same manner, we used Krippendorff's $\alpha$ to measure intra- and inter-proxy LLM agreement to assess their self-consistency and cross-model agreement, respectively~\cite{krippendorff_computing_2011,okoso_impact_2025,dou_reducing_2024,nahar_generative_2025}.
-We share results of these analyses in~\cref{subsec:results:llm-v-users}
+\paragraph{Quantitative analysis} For each scenario, participants and proxy LLMs evaluated the LLM response with seven questions, where six are on a five-point likert scale (\S\ref{subsec:methods:user-study}).
+We converted likert responses to numeric values using evenly spaced increments centered at 0 (e.g., $-1$=strongly disagree, $0$=neutral, $1$=strongly agree).
+To measure the agreement among the ($\geq5$) participants who evaluated the same scenario, we followed prior work and computed ordinal Krippendorff's $\alpha$~\cite{castro-2017-fast-krippendorff,jurgens_your_2023,krippendorff_computing_2011,mendes_human_2023}.
+We similarly computed $\alpha$ for proxy LLMs to measure agreement across repeated runs and across five proxy LLMs.
+We further computed the range and standard deviation of evaluations to capture how far judgments for each scenario diverged.
+Additionally, we follow prior work and used Spearman's rank correlation coefficient ($\rho$) to examine the correlation between participants' and proxy LLMs' average rating per scenario~\cite{siledar_one_2024,wu_estimating_2025}.

-\paragraph{Qualitative coding} Beyond quantitative analysis of how users and proxy LLMs evaluated the privacy and helpfulness of LLM-generated responses, we also sought to understand the rationale behind the evaluations.
-For that reason, in the survey (see~\cref{subsec:methods:user-study}), we asked participants to provide an open-response explanation of their choice.
-Two researchers coded participants' answers using a thematic analysis approach, where one researcher first coded 10 answers for each question, producing a codebook with themes.
-After that, two researchers reviewed the codes and their applications together, discussed and resolved any disagreements by updating the codes or their applications.
-Next, two researchers split the remaining answers and applied the codes from the agreed-upon codebook, creating and discussing new codes as they emerged.
+\paragraph{Qualitative analysis} To understand participants' rationale for their evaluations, we asked them to provide an open-ended explanation for each choice in the survey (\S\ref{subsec:methods:user-study}).
+Two researchers qualitatively coded participants' answers using a thematic analysis approach~\cite{karamolegkou_evaluating_2025,ortloff_2023_different}.
+Specifically, one researcher first coded 10 answers for each question, producing a primary codebook.
+Another researcher then joined the first researcher and reviewed the codes together, discussed and resolved any disagreement by updating or merging the codes.
+Next, the two researchers split the remaining answers and coded them with the agreed-upon codebook.
 We share qualitative results throughout~\cref{sec:results} to support our findings.